boltsparts/BOLTS_archive/doc/blt_spec_0_2.rst

 A class element is an associative array that holds information about a class_.
 It has the following keys:

+- id: mandatory, string.
+The id of the class.
+Class ids are one word identifiers, which must be unique within the repository.
+This class id is used as a way to refer to the class, when the standard field is not set.
+  They should contain only letters, numbers and underscores, and should be descriptive, as they may be visible to the user.
 - naming: mandatory, naming-element_.
 A naming convention for the parts of this class.
 - drawing: optional, string.
 Filename of a drawing for this class.
 Without